Last updated: February 6, 2026

 The Supertrend trend-following system strategy

-• The logic: We use a long-period moving average, like the 100-period or 200-period EMA, as our primary trend filter.
-The Supertrend is then used as our entry and exit trigger, but we only take signals that align with the direction of the main EMA.
+Use a long-period moving average, like the 100-period or 200-period EMA, as the primary trend filter.
+The Supertrend is then used as the entry and exit trigger, but traders only take signals that align with the direction of the main EMA.

 1. Primary trend: The first condition is that price must be positioned above the 200 EMA on the daily chart.